 Students in grades 3-8 12:15-1:15 p.m.

 Instruction in Brazilian Jiu Jitsu helps students build confidence, discipline, strength, and agility.
 Dave Marrs, a founding member of Steamboat Brazilian Jiu Jitsu/Old Dog Fight Club and an experienced practitioner of multiple martial art styles, will help your child develop an appreciation for self defense, grappling, and the basics of Brazilian Jiu Jitsu.

 Sign up soon.
 Minimum class size is four students, and maximum class size is 14 students.
-Please feel free to contact Dave at email@example.com with any questions.
+Please feel free to contact Dave with any questions at

 No special gear or attire is required (just shorts and a tee-shirt).